Jess Jonassen

 Jessica Louise Jonassen (born 5 November 1992) is an Australian cricketer from Rockhampton, Queensland.
-A left-arm orthodox bowling all-rounder, Jonassen has been a member of the national women's team since 2012, going on to win four ICC T20 World Cups while becoming the fourth woman to have taken 100 One Day International wickets for Australia.
+A left-arm orthodox bowler, Jonassen has been a member of the national women's team since 2012, going on to win five ICC T20 World Cups & one ICC Cricket World Cup while becoming the fourth woman to have taken 100 One Day International wickets for Australia.
 Domestically, she is the current captain of both the Queensland Fire in the Women's National Cricket League (WNCL) and the Brisbane Heat in the Women's Big Bash League (WBBL).

 Early life and education

 Jonassen was born in Emerald, a rural town in the Central Highlands Region of Queensland, but grew up approximately 270 km away in the coastal city of Rockhampton.
 She attended high school at Emmaus College, Rockhampton, graduating in 2009.

 When Jonassen was 10 or 11, she started playing cricket, initially at school and later for Rockhampton Brothers.
 She played in boys' teams; at that time, there were no girls only cricket programs in rural Queensland.
 Jonassen progressed through third grade and second grade levels, and eventually played a couple of A-grade games not long before she finished school and moved to Brisbane.
 There, she played for University of Queensland.

 After completing a law degree at Griffith University in 2015, Jonassen continued her studies by undertaking a graduate certificate in forensic mental health.